-- Work 10 sc into the magic ring.
+- Work 10 single crochet stitches into the magic ring.
 (You will do this by inserting the hook into the ring, yarn over, pull the yarn up and through.
 These are just normal single crochet stitches, but they are all made into the loose ring.
 Keep the circle loose at this stage.)

-- Join with a sl st, and pull your starting circle as tight as you can.
+- Join with a slip stitch, and pull your starting circle as tight as you can.

-- *Sc into next st, 2 sc into following st.
+- *Single crochet into the next stitch, 2 single crochets into the following stitch.

-- Repeat from * all the way around, join with a sl st. (30 stitches.)
+- Repeat from * all the way around, join with a slip stitch.
+(30 stitches.)

-- Ch1, * sc into each of next 2 sts.
-Then work 2 sc into next st.
+- * single crochet into each of the next 2 stitches.
+Then work 2 single crochet into the next stitch.

 - Repeat from* all the way around.